Screen notifications

 }

 component.
-This attribute allows the component to connect to a datasource and listen to the notifications on actions like insert
+This attribute enables the component to connect to a datasource and listen to the notifications on actions such as insert

 , update